 Lisette Cooper is CEO of Athena Capital Advisors, an investment advisory firm serving private clients, foundations, and endowments.
-Athena Capital Advisors was named the number-one wealth management firm in the United States in 2009 and 2010 by Wealth Manager magazine.
-Prior to founding Athena, Lisette ran the Consulting Services group at BARRA, Inc. (now MSCI BARRA).
+Athena Capital Advisors was named the “Number One Wealth Management Firm in the United States” in both 2009 and 2010 by Wealth Manager magazine.
+Prior to founding Athena, Lisette ran the Consulting Services group at BARRA Inc (now MSCI BARRA).
 Previously, she was a vice president and senior strategist for Merrill Lynch.
-Lisette holds a CFA charter as well as a PhD from Harvard University.
-In addition to her financial expertise, she is a dedicated yoga practitioner and Buddhist meditator who is dedicated to ensuring that Kripalu continues to provide outstanding programming within an environment of safe and sacred space for healing, growth, and transformation.
-Lisette is focused on extending Kripalu’s impact on the lives of its guests beyond the campus to make a lasting difference, including extending the benefits of Kripalu programming to underserved populations, in partnership with our teachers and other leading organizations.
-Lisette has three children and lives in Lincoln, Massachusetts.
+She holds a CFA charter and PhD from Harvard University.
+A yoga practitioner and Buddhist meditator, Lisette is dedicated to working with Kripalu teachers and other leading organizations to extend Kripalu’s impact beyond the campus, including making the benefits of Kripalu Yoga available to underserved populations.
+She has three children and lives in Lincoln, Massachusetts.

 Michael Pulitzer, Jr.